Adaptive Objects / or / Terms for Living

 ACT II | September 27-October 5

 The influence of time and observation.
-Teague’s second installation is a presentation of delicate ikebana floral arrangements composed in Offering Vases created by Teague over the past two years as an emotional and philosophical response to grief.
-As Teague confronted, coped and healed from grief over time he observed the familiar objects around him, sensing a deep shift in their meaning, some losing meaning altogether.
+Teague’s second installation is a presentation of Offering Vases created by Teague over the past two years as an emotional and philosophical response.
+As Teague confronted, coped, healed, and embraced emotions over time he observed the familiar objects around him, sensing a deep shift in their meaning, some losing meaning altogether.
 And so, the act of creating each new vessel became an exploration of the adaptive nature of the objects in our lives.

 ACT III | October 11-19